Switzerland: Energy

-Electricity generated in Switzerland is 56% from hydroelectricity and 39% from nuclear power, producing negible CO2.
+Electricity generated in Switzerland is 56% from hydroelectricity and 39% from nuclear power, producing negligible CO2.
 On 18 May 2003, two anti-nuclear referendums were defeated: Moratorium Plus, aimed at forbidding the building of new nuclear power plants (41.6% supported), and Electricity Without Nuclear (33.7% supported) after a moratorium expired in 2000.
-After the Fukushima nuclear disaster, in 2011 the government announced plans to end the use of nuclear energy in the following 2 or 3 decades.
+After the Fukushima nuclear disaster, in 2011 the government announced plans to end the use of nuclear energy in the following 20 to 30 years.
 In November 2016, Swiss voters rejected a Green Party referendum to accelerate the phaseout of nuclear power (45.8% supported).
 The Swiss Federal Office of Energy (SFOE) is responsible for energy supply and energy use within the Federal Department of Environment, Transport, Energy and Communications (DETEC).
 The agency supports the 2000-watt society initiative to cut the nation's energy use by more than half by 2050.